As you can see from this post, I have lots and lots of Hakone suggestions.

 Should you decide to stay the night over making this a day trip I highly recommend you stay at my favourite ‘just outside of Tokyo’ hotel – with our without kids (details here.)

-Our favourite day trip in Hakone is to see Mt Fuji from Lake Ashi.
+Our favourite day trip in Hakone to see Mt Fuij is to Lake Ashi.
 Details here.

 Here are my tips on Where to Stay in Hakone with kids?